0xju1ie/knowledgebase/rocketpool.md

 - You can choose to wait if it will cost you more to claim your RPL than RPL you have.
   - Gas fees apply to RPL.

+## DAOs

+### Why use DAOs?

+- Permissioned Entry: New nodes can only enter the group after a consensus is reached within the existing group, only after providing they meet certain criteria.
+- Transparent consensus: All decisions must go through an on-chain proposal.
+Members can collectively vote to kick nodes who aren't doing their job and the wider RP community can always stay up on a new upgrade to the node group.
+- Permissionless incentives: Leveraging a DAO allows RPL to be directed to on-chain pool of node operators rather than having to distribute rewards earned from performing duties.

 ### Protocol DAO

 - Responsible for RPL governance.